kodsmed/1DV-050E-Muscle/documents/Database.md

   ADMIN - System owner, has access to everything, all data, and can change the role of other users.
   USER - Standard user, limited access and can only read and change their own data.
-  TRAINER - NOT YET IMPLEMENTED - Standard user, limited access, can read and change their own data, and read data belonging to users that have given permission.
+  TRAINER - Standard user, limited access, can read and change their own data, and read performed training data of their clients, and create training sessions and programs for their clients.
   GYM_ADMIN -  NOT YET IMPLEMENTED
   GYM_OWNER - NOT YET IMPLEMENTED

+### pt_invite [ id: int8, owner_uuid: uuid, created_at: timestampz, invite_hash: text ] pk id

+this table stores the invite hashcodes sent by trainers to users to become their clients

+- id is an auto-incremental integer used to identify the tuple,
+- owner_uuid is the uuid of the trainer that created the invite,
+- created_at is a timestamp with timezone at the moment the invite is created,
+- invite_hash is a text field holding the hashcode that is sent to the user

+### trainer_user [ id: int8, trainer_uuid: uuid, user_uuid: uuid ] pk id

+this table stores the relationship between a trainer and n user(s)

+- id is an auto-incremental integer used to identify the tuple,
+- trainer_uuid is the uuid of the trainer,
+- user_uuid is the uuid of the user